avaturn/pygltflib/README.md

 but you want to create a single file, you need to convert the buffers from binary files to data uris or glb binary data.

-There is a convenience method named `conver_buffers` that can help.
+There is a convenience method named `convert_buffers` that can help.

 ```python3
 >>> from pygltflib import GLTF2, BufferFormat